top of page

 757-761-4437

-I dedicated myself to learning everything I could on the fine art of black and white photography and eventually purchased a large format (4 X 5) Wista camera.
-I studied under master photographer Neil Chaput 'de Saintonge at his Atlanta school, Southeastern Center for the Photographic Arts.
+I dedicated myself to learning everything I could on the fine art of black and white photography and eventually purchased a large format (4 X 5) Wista camera. and studied under master photographer Neil Chaput 'de Saintonge at his Atlanta school, Southeastern Center for the Photographic Arts.
 At Neil's request, I began teaching and became the school's Nature Program Coordinator conducting photography workshops on Georgia's barrier islands such as St. Simon, Little St. Simon and Cumberland.

-After many years of exciting photographic adventures, I have finally retired but I continue my personal projects.
+After many years of exciting photographic adventures, I have finally retired but continue my personal projects.
 I feel humbled and very fortunate to have had the pleasure of meeting, learning and working with so many great photographers of my time.

 bottom of page